About Hastings

 To register to vote in Hastings, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Barry County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Hastings, contact the Barry County Clerk's office for schedules and ballot information.

-Property records for Hastings, Michigan are maintained by the Barry City/Township Assessor's Office and the Barry County Register of Deeds.
+Property records for Hastings, Michigan are maintained by the City of Hastings Assessor and the Barry County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Barry County, including parcels in Hastings.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Barry County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Barry County offices at the county courthouse.
 The Barry County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hastings, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Barry County Clerk's office issues marriage licenses and maintains marriage records for Barry County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.